philihp/philihp.github.io/_posts/2020-09-27-serverless-pgp-keyserver-with-next-js.md

 ## Introducing [pgp.philihp.com](https://pgp.philihp.com)

 The HKP protocol is really just a standardized interface of GET parameters for the path `/pks/lookup`.
-This is well documented at [keys.openpgp.org](https://keys.openpgp.org/about/api).
+This is well documented at [keys.openpgp.org](https://keys.openpgp.org/about/api) and per [the OpenPGP spec](https://tools.ietf.org/html/draft-shaw-openpgp-hkp-00).
 At a minimum, if you know the ID of the key you're searching for, you can ask your keyserver for it with

 ```bash
 ❯ gpg --keyserver hkps://pgp.philihp.com --recv-key 5B640B9F9600F122